 And that, brothers and sisters, is just plain bad theology.
 For starters, it is an insult to every religion.
 To say all of them are equally right is to ignore the obvious and opposing differences.
 No serious Hindu can lay claim to one god, exclusive of all others.
 No faithful Muslim will embrace the Trinity (and in fact, considers that doctrine heretical).
 Jews are still waiting for their Messiah, while Christians cannot imagine a God without Jesus.
 To say these varied theologies are simply parts of the same “elephant” is to willfully deny their distinctives.

-In a recent article, James Heidinger walks out the logic behind the theological liberalism of the 20th century that highjacked most mainline denominations, the United Methodist Church among them.
+James Heidinger walks out the logic behind the theological liberalism of the 20th century here, a logic that highjacked most mainline denominations, the United Methodist Church among them.
 The dismantling of orthodox theology began with the character of God (“Perhaps this is not an elephant after all”), its trickle-down effect impacting everything from our view of humanity to our understanding of the nature of Jesus Christ.
 Heidinger writes:

 “Liberalism believed that just as Christ differs from other men only comparatively and not absolutely or substantively, neither does Christianity differ from other religions.
 It is just one, perhaps one of the most important, among the world’s various religions, all of which stem from the same basic source.
 Thus, the church’s missionary effort should not aim to convert but rather to promote a cross-fertilization of ideas for mutual dialogue and enrichment.
 The Christian faith is neither unique nor intended to be universal.
 Thus, the church’s worldwide missionary mandate was denied.”

 This is the elephant redefined as chameleon.
 It will be what we need it to be, abolishing the need for absolute truth.
 It sounds gracious and accepting, doesn’t it?
 Except that it further diminishes the integrity of not one religion but all of them.